viridIT/vSMTP/ROADMAP.md

 # vSMTP standard edition roadmap

->Release candidate versions should not be used for production purpose.
+>Release before 1.0 should not be used for production purpose.

-More details about installation and supported features can be found in the project wiki pages. <https://github.com/viridIT/vSMTP/wiki>

-Join vSMTP community, ask questions and get in-depth answers at <https://www.viridit.com/community-forum>

 For the enhanced edition roadmap, please feel free to contact us at <https://www.viridit.com/contact>.

-## Release Candidate 1
+## Release 0.7.x

-Available on December 2021, 6th. this release focuses on:
+Available in December 2021, these releases focus on:

 - Handling network connections, including TLS support
 - SMTP compliancy (RFC 5321/5322)